atcriteria/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to ensure the route specified matches the actual route produced that way SPA's can operate correctly without having to actually reload the page.
 1. How would you explain form validation to someone who has never programmed before?
+   Form Validation is used to ensure that the data being entered on the form is the same type of data you expect it to be, numbers are numbers, names are text, passwords are complex, etc.
 1. In 1-2 sentences, define end to end testing.
+   End to end testing is a way for developers to quickly set up tests that test the functionality of an application from one end to the last.

 ## Instructions